lucidworks/simple-category-extraction-component/README.md

 &lt;/add>
 </pre>

+You can do this using curl (on Linux) If you are on Windows ...

+cd to src/main/test/resources

+curl -X POST -H 'Content-Type: text/xml; charset=utf-8' -d @inputdata.xml http://localhost:8983/solr/collection1/update

+and force a commit using:

+curl http://localhost:8983/solr/collection1/update --data '<commit/>' -H 'Content-type:text/xml; charset=utf-8'

+Now bring up the Solr Admin at http://localhost:8983/solr to make sure that you have a collection.
+Select collection1 from the Core Selector Dropdown button.
+Click on the Query tab and click on the "Execute Query" button.
+You should see the three documents that you just indexed.

-Now searching for 'red sofa' using the /infer handler will only bring back the first record, whereas searching for 'red sofa' with the select handler will bring back all three. (make the df to be 'description' in both the /select and /infer handlers so that we don't have to worry about searching the default 'text' field - OR to a copyField from description to text).
+Now searching for 'red sofa' using the /infer handler will only bring back the first record, whereas searching for 'red sofa' with the select handler will bring back all three.
+(In my solrconfig.xml, I made the df to be 'description' in both the /select and /infer handlers so that we don't have to worry about searching the default 'text' field - OR I could have added  a copyField from description to text - OR I could have used 'text' for the 'description' field in the XML - always more than way to do cat skinnin').

 Out-Of-The-Box Solr  /request handler